malekzitouni/3D-point-Cloud-Analysis-PointNet-RandLANet/README.md

 Automating BIM generation from raw 3D point cloud data marks a significant advancement in the architecture, engineering, and construction (AEC) industries.
 This approach reduces manual labor and enhances the accuracy of BIM models.

 #### Table of Contents
+- Conducted in-depth research on Scan to BIM, Scan vs BIM, and Automated Construction Modeling -Implemented deep learning models:  PointNet++ and RandLA-Net  for semantic segmentation of large-scale point clouds on  google cloud

 #### Introduction